How is scabies treated?

 Treatment with permethrin cream helps in most people.
 A number of studies have found that the treatment got rid of scabies mites in up to 90 percent of those who used it.

-• close contacts weren't treated at the same time, or
+• The contacts were not treated at the same time.

-• you were infected again straight after the treatment.
+• You were infected again right after the treatment.

 What are the possible side effects?